 The idea that your customers must believe that you can deliver what you promise.

 Something which your customers deem of value that they get from purchasing your product or service.

-The most favourable outcome of a particular situation without being unrealistic.
+The most favourable outcome of a particular situation, without being unrealistic.

-The way in which your business actually delivers its product or service to the customer, whether through the web, via direct mail, from a physical location with a store front, from your home or perhaps through a distributor.
+The way in which your business delivers its product or service to the customer, whether through the web, via direct mail, from a physical location with a store front, from your home or perhaps through a distributor.
 These are all different business models.

 Business to Business (see also Business-to-Consumer)